jphill01/HACSim.R/README.md

 The present algorithm randomly samples species haplotype labels in an iterative fashion, the idea being that levels of species haplotypic variation that are currently catalogued in BOLD can serve as proxies for total haplotype diversity that may exist for a given species.

-HACSim.R comprises two main functions (relevant code found in the files HAC.sim.R and HAC.simrep.R):
+HACSim.R comprises three main functions (relevant code found in the files HAC.sim.R and HAC.simrep.R):

+> cube-sample.cpp

 > HAC.sim(N, Hstar, probs, K = 1, perms = 10000, p = 1, plot.out = TRUE)